Purpose

 Access to the council’s network from overseas is subject to additional controls to ensure compliance with relevant legislation and this will place additional personal liability on users.
 Please refer to the Acceptable Usage Policy for details.

 DS equipment supplied by the council may only be taken to countries identified as having an assessment of adequate data protection by the ICO or the council.
-See ICO – International transfers after the UK exit from the EU Implementation Period.
+See ICO - A guide to international transfers.

 Note that the above applies equally to council owned devices and personal devices with ability to access council data (BYOD).